 The Mountain Transmission Group – an informal collaboration of electricity service providers working to develop strategies to adapt to changes in the electric industry – began discussions in 2013 to evaluate a suite of options ranging from a common transmission tariff to regional transmission organization (RTO) participation.
 The group announced in January 2017 that they would commence discussions with SPP to explore membership in the RTO and its wholesale electricity markets and subsequently announced Sept.
 22, 2017 their intent to pursue RTO membership with SPP.

-Following public meetings on Oct.
-13 and 16, 2017, SPP will facilitate, through its stakeholder process, negotiations regarding the terms and conditions of Mountain West’s membership among its staff and existing member companies and the members of the Mountain West Transmission Group.
-Current assumptions anticipate full integration of Mountain West as members of SPP in late 2019.
-Negotiations will occur throughout, but it is assumed requisite filings will be made with the Federal Energy Regulatory Commission and other governing bodies (including Mountain West’s state bodies) in mid-2018.
+Current assumptions anticipate full integration of Mountain West as members of SPP in early 2020.
+Negotiations will occur throughout, but it is assumed requisite filings will be made with the Federal Energy Regulatory Commission and other governing bodies (including Mountain West’s state bodies) in the fall of 2018.

 SPP's governing documents - some of which may be revised to address the terms of Mountain West's potential membership - are accessible in the SPP.org Document Library’s “Governing Documents” folder.
 To request additions, edits, deletions or clarifications to governing documents, SPP requires that a revision request (RR) be submitted.
 The SPP Revision Requests page describes the RR process and links to RR-related forms and other information.
 SPP will notify stakeholders via email distribution list when governance changes will be addressed in working group meetings.